 - Grand theft auto

 In cases where the minor offender did not use a deadly weapon but has a previous criminal record, any of the above offenses will also be directly filed to the adult court.
 However, juvenile defense lawyers are sometimes able to get these cases removed to juvenile court.
 The judge will consider numerous factors in making a decision, including the age of the offender, their maturity and mental capacity, the sophistication of the crime, public safety, and the potential benefit of the minor going through the juvenile system.

 Contact Our Cumberland County Juvenile Crime Attorneys

-If your child is in trouble with the law, contact the Law Offices of Patrick F. Lauer right away.
+If your child is in trouble with the law, contact the our Harrisburg juvenile attorney at Law Offices of Patrick F. Lauer right away.
 No matter the charges your child is facing, we are committed to fighting for the best possible outcome.